Recovery of Future Data via Convolution Nuclear Norm Minimization: Abstract

 \section{Abstract}

 This paper studies the problem of \emph{time series forecasting} (TSF) from the perspective of \emph{compressed sensing}.
 First of all, we convert TSF into a more inclusive problem called \emph{tensor completion with arbitrary sampling} (TCAS), which is to restore a tensor from a subset of its entries sampled in an \emph{arbitrary} manner.
 While it is known that, in the framework of Tucker low-rankness, it is theoretically impossible to identify the target tensor based on some arbitrarily selected entries, in this work we shall show that TCAS is indeed tackleable in the light of a new concept called \emph{convolutional low-rankness}, which is a generalization of the well-known \emph{Fourier sparsity}.
 Then we introduce a convex program termed Convolution Nuclear Norm Minimization (CNNM), and we prove that CNNM succeeds in solving TCAS as long as a sampling condition---which depends on the \emph{convolution rank} of the target tensor---is obeyed.
+This theory provides a meaningful answer to the fundamental question of what is the minimum sampling size needed for making a given number of forecasts.
 Experiments on univariate time series, images and videos show encouraging results.

 }

 \IEEEdisplaynontitleabstractindextext